Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding

 \subsection{Method Design}

-Fig.~\ref{fig:training_ablation} evaluates the impact of different components of our framework.
+Figure~\ref{fig:training_ablation} evaluates the impact of different components of our framework:

-\textbf{Pretraining.} Pretraining is a key element of our approach.
+\begin{enumerate}[leftmargin=*] \item Pretraining is a key element of our approach.
 By avoiding unrolling and DC, it enables efficient training with extensive data augmentation, which improves generalization and robustness.
 Without pretraining, GLEAM performs poorly, and even tripling the training time is insufficient to reach comparable performance.

-\textbf{Final fine-tuning.} Fine-tuning with full unrolling provides a modest but consistent improvement by directly optimizing the final reconstruction loss.
+\item Fine-tuning with full unrolling provides a modest but consistent improvement by directly optimizing the final reconstruction loss.

-\textbf{Iteration conditioning.} Conditioning on the unroll iteration index improves performance over unconditional variants.
+\item Conditioning on the unroll iteration index improves performance over unconditional variants.
 It simplifies the denoiser’s task by explicitly providing the expected artifact and noise-level distribution, rather than requiring the model to infer these solely from the input.
 In unconditional training, not sharing weights performs better than sharing, since the model no longer has to infer denoising strength from the input.
 However, both remain inferior to the conditioned version, which amortizes learning across noise regimes, effectively enlarging the dataset.
-The cost of conditioning is negligible, adding less than 1\% to the model parameters.

-\textbf{Efficiency.} These design choices enhance performance while achieving low runtime.
+The cost of conditioning is negligible, adding less than 1\% to the model parameters. \end{enumerate} These design choices enhance performance while achieving low runtime.
 The learned denoiser is effective at modeling complex distributions, and its inference is efficient, especially on modern GPUs, leading to reduced reconstruction times.

-Although the training set consists exclusively of data acquired on a 3T GE system, Figs.~\ref{fig:siemens_subspace} and~\ref{fig:quant_t1t2_ex_siem} demonstrate that the method generalizes to an out-of-distribution vendor without retraining or fine-tuning, indicating strong cross-vendor robustness.
-While a modest performance degradation is observed, we expect this gap could be mitigated by incorporating a small amount of out-of-distribution data during training or fine-tuning.
+Although the training set consists exclusively of data acquired on a 3T GE system, Figs.~\ref{fig:siemens_subspace} and~\ref{fig:quant_t1t2_ex_siem} demonstrate that the method generalizes to an out-of-distribution vendor without retraining or fine-tuning, indicating cross-vendor robustness.
+While some performance degradation is observed, we expect this gap could be mitigated by incorporating a small amount of out-of-distribution data during training or fine-tuning.